icpc/ccs-specs/Contest_API.md

 The recipients of a clarification are the union of `to_team_ids` and `to_group_ids`.
 A clarification is sent to all teams if `from_team_id`, `to_team_ids` and `to_group_ids` are null.
 Note that if `from_team_id` is not `null`, then both `to_team_ids` and `to_group_ids` must be `null`.
 That is, teams cannot send messages to other teams or groups.

 Clarifications between a team and the jury are typically private.
-If the jury responds with a broadcast to all teams, the reply_to_id should be removed for everyone who couldn't see the original message in order to preserve referrential integrity.
+If the jury sends a response to others than just the original team, then the
+`reply_to_id` should be removed for everyone who couldn't see the original message in order to preserve referential integrity.

 #### Modifying clarifications